bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 2: 00:19:57

-The filters are all essentially a compact representation of all BEC 32 addresses in a block.
+The filters are all essentially a compact representation of all Bech32 addresses in a block.

 Max: 00:20:07
 Single public key.

 Speaker 2: 00:20:09
-Single public key BEC 32 addresses.
+Single public key Bech32 addresses.
 They're very compact.
 Three years ago, because it was a minority of people use those addresses, more and more they become larger and larger, but they're they're they're very space efficient.
 I would I don't know the exact details maybe Max can answer

 Max: 00:20:31